 Take a look at this beautiful diy table that Fitzy crafted for me out of cedar.
 It is beautiful and just what I was dreaming of for our three season porch.
+If it wasn’t for a friend of mine recommending I did comparisons between the best small and compact table saws, I don’t think I would have known where to start when it came to making this table.
 He sure knows how to speak my love language!

 Starting the project we had a basic idea of what we wanted the table to look like.
 The table in the picture appeared to be made of pine but we wanted something a little more substantial that would balance well with the cedar walls in the space.
 We drafted the table to be approximately 44 inches by 27.5 inches by 17.5 high.